 The Awards recognise and celebrate achievement in legal pro bono undertaken by organisations and individuals and the dedication and commitment of the legal sector to positively impact individuals and communities.

-The winners will be announced at an awards ceremony on Tuesday 5th December 2017.
+The winners will be announced at an awards ceremony on Tuesday 5th December 2017, at the Law Society, Chancery Lane, London.

-We are delighted that the annual Awards lecture will be given by Hilarie Bass, the President-elect of the American Bar Association.
+We are delighted that the annual Awards lecture (and award presentations) will be given by Hilarie Bass, the President of the American Bar Association.

 - Mick Antoniw, Counsel General, Wales